 "This summer's flooding was devastating to many northern Illinois residents," said state Sen. Dan McConchie, R-Hawthorn Woods.
 "This tax credit is one more tool in the toolbox."

-"While some residents have recovered, many are still working to rebuild," said state Sen. Melinda Bush, D-Grayslake.
+"While some residents have recovered, many are still working to rebuild," said state Sen. Melinda Bush, D-Grayslake, who sponsored the bill in the Senate.
 "This tax credit will help ease the financial burden and help local residents get back on their feet."

 Qualified properties include a taxpayer's principle residence or land owned by a small business, but not a rental or leasing business.
 The allowable income tax credit will be the lesser of \$750 or the deduction allowed under the Internal Revenue Code for each taxpayer who owns qualified property in a county declared a state disaster area.